 Aging parents get asked to sign a multitude of different documents.
 Traditionally, it's a slow, labor-intensive process.
 You wait days or weeks for the form to arrive by mail.
 Then, once it's signed, you still need to make a copy for your records, stamp it and send it back.
 Each step takes time, and there's always a chance the doc gets misplaced somewhere along the way.

 Here's how to streamline things: Choose to eSign whenever possible.
 Using an eSignature lets you complete the whole process in seconds, not days.
 Digital docs and forms get delivered instantly.
 Your parents can sign them with just a few clicks.
-And Dropbox connects with leading eSignature tools to store signed files automatically.
+And Dropbox for teams connects with leading eSignature tools to store signed files automatically.

 eSignatures are legally binding, but a few forms like a will or POA require a physical signature.
 You can still store a signed copy in the cloud, though.
 Dropbox makes it easy to scan physical documents.
 That way, all your parents' paperwork is in a single, safe place.
 And it's much simpler to share the always updated digital doc instead of a photocopy.